AdobeDocs/analytics.en/help/technotes/cookies/cookies.md

 #### Which Adobe third-party cookies are affected?

-The Visitor ID service uses the "[demdex.net](https://experienceleague.adobe.com/docs/id-service/using/intro/cookies.html)" cookie to provide a persistent identifier for visitors across different customer domains.
+The Visitor ID Service uses the "[demdex.net](https://experienceleague.adobe.com/docs/id-service/using/intro/cookies.html)" cookie to provide a persistent identifier for visitors across different customer domains.
 The legacy Analytics ID service, the "s_vi" cookie, is set as a third-party cookie for implementations not using a custom CNAME collection domain.

 On browsers where third-party cookies are blocked, cross-domain tracking is not available.